The Philosopher of Islamic Terror by Paul Berman. [Post edited in 2021.]

 Gamal Abdel Nasser was the only Nasser whose name Russian announcers articulated with a stress on the second syllable: Nah-SER.
-The audience enjoyed punning on that surname because this pronounciation brought to mind a rude Russian word, a rough equivalent of “to crap”.
+The audience enjoyed punning on that surname because this pronunciation brought to mind a rude Russian word, a rough equivalent of “to crap”.
 Khruschev was the first Soviet leader to be joked about domestically; Nasser probably the first foreign leader Soviet Russians cared to make fun of.
-The former not only invited the latter to Moscow and promised eternal friendship (the Aswan damb was later built with considerable Soviet assistance), but awarded him the golden star of the Hero of the Soviet Union.
+The former not only invited the latter to Moscow and promised eternal friendship (the Aswan dam was later built with considerable Soviet assistance), but awarded him the golden star of the Hero of the Soviet Union.

-The advisers didn’t help, though, — Egypt lost two wars with Israel, and Anwar Saddat, Nasser’s successor, sent them back and turned to the US for further assistance, only to be “executed” by the Muslem Brotherhood.
+Nasser took advantage of Khruschev’s friendly disposition and imported Soviet military advisers, some with WW2 experience.
+Naturally, they were appalled to find a portrait of Hitler in his office, but what could they do?
+The advisers didn’t help, though – Egypt lost two wars with Israel, and Anwar Sadat, Nasser’s successor, sent them back and turned to the US for further assistance, only to be “executed” by the Muslim Brotherhood.
 You know the rest, Camp David and all.